Julieanna97/Julieanna97/README.md

 > "We learn something from everyone who passes through our lives.
 Some lessons are painful.
 Some are painless.
 But, all are priceless"

-> "People are in your life for a reason, others are there for a season and it's important to realize when those seasons are over."

 > "Design is not just what it looks like and feels like.
 Design is how it works" - Steve Jobs

 What I'm currently _focusing_ __on__: